-1. What is Google AdWords?
+1. What Are Google Ads?

-Google AdWords is Google’s advertising service, where advertisers can create and run ad campaigns.
+Google Ads is Google’s advertising service, where advertisers can create and run ad campaigns.
 These ads will appear in Google search results, so your advertisements appear to shoppers using Google to search for the auto parts they need.

 These ads are Pay Per Click (PPC), meaning that you only pay for an advertisement when someone clicks on it.

-On the other hand, Search Engine Optimization (SEO) is a “free” type of advertising.
+On the other hand, Search Engine Optimization (SEO) is a type of free advertising.
 A page optimized for search engines is more likely to appear on the first page of Google search results.

 A lot of factors play into your website’s SEO rank, but the one you have the most control over is unique content (auto part descriptions and blog articles).

 3. Where Should You Place Your Investments: SEO or Ads?

 We recommend it!
 Both of these ad types contribute to parts website sales.
 The more marketing channels you can add to reach potential customers, the better.

 From the stats we’ve seen through the RevolutionParts platform, investing in both can make a big difference.